Senior couple embracing each other at home

 How do medical loans work?

 Medical loans work a lot like any other kind of loan.
-You borrow money to pay for health care expenses, then pay it back to the lender.
+You borrow money to pay for healthcare expenses, then pay it back to the lender.

 The lender can set the repayment schedule.
-And they can also decide what to charge you in interest and fees.
+And they can also decide what to charge in interest and fees.

 Unsecured medical loans